 The 50% Joint and Survivor Option is the standard payment option for married Participants.
 The amount of your monthly pension will be reduced so that upon your death, 50% of the pension benefit you had been receiving can be paid to your spouse.
-Your spouse will receive the 50% survivor pension if you were married for at least one year at the time of your death (or at least one year at the time of your divorce, if a qualified domestic relations order requires the Plan to treat your former spouse as your surviving spouse).
+Your spouse will receive the 50% survivor pension if you were married for at least one year at the time of your death (or at least one year at the time of your divorce, if a Qualified Domestic Relations Order requires the Plan to treat your former spouse as your surviving spouse).

 The amount of reduction in your monthly benefit for this form of payment depends on the difference in age between you and your spouse and whether you are retiring on a disability pension.
+Refer to the full Plan Document or contact the Fund Office at (617) 265-3757 for how to calculate the applicable reduction.
 Other reductions may also apply to your pension-for instance, if you retire on an Early Retirement Pension or you choose a Lump Sum Option.

 You may waive this option and select another form of payment.
-If you select a form of payment other than the 75% or 100% Joint and Survivor Option, your spouse must sign a statement of consent in front of a notary public.
+If you select another form of payment other than the 75% or 100% Joint and Survivor Option, your spouse must sign a statement of consent in front of a notary public.